Snake4life/nzbget-scripts/README.md

 RsyncTransfer.py: Send your downloaded Files automatic to another Machine

-NZBCategory.py: Get the categoryname out of the nzb-file.
+NZBCategory.py: Get the categoryname from the nzb-file.